MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/quickstart.md

 ## Log in to your PlayFab title and obtain an entity token and entity ID

 To initialize and use Party, you must log in to PlayFab.
-You can use [PlayFabClientAPI::LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) or a platform-specific login method to do this.
+You can use [PlayFabClientAPI::LoginWithCustomID](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid) or a platform-specific login method.
 If you're using Xbox Live, you can also get this token from the [Party Xbox Live Helper Library](party-xbox-live-guide.md).

 Once you execute login, PlayFab returns an entity ID and entity token as part of the [LoginResult](xref:titleid.playfabapi.com.client.authentication.loginwithcustomid#loginresult).
 These two key pieces of information are used to initialize a Local user instance for PlayFab Party.

-An example code snippet for logging in with a custom ID as implemented in `PlayFabManager.cpp` is shown below:
+An example for logging in with a custom ID as implemented in `PlayFabManager.cpp` is shown in this code snippet:

 ```cpp
 PlayFabClientAPI::LoginWithCustomID(